RanaMK/Udacity-Nanodegree/Disaster Response Pipeline/README.md

     - classifier.pkl -- saved model
 4. README.md -- Project Overview and Files Structure with instructions to use the code files.

-# Instructions to use the code files:
+## Instructions to use the code files
 1. Run the following commands in the project's root directory to set up the database and model.

     - To run ETL pipeline that cleans data and stores in database